bipuld/Financial-System-API/readme.md

-## Project Overview - Attendance System  (Hajiri)
+## Project Overview - Financial System
 The Financial System is a web-based API create in Djnago — a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 ## Tech Stack
 Backend: Django
 API: Django REST Framework